 The Help Desk function is identified under the Operate Service life cycle phase of our ITSM framework.
 Our approach employs a unified model to provide a single point of contact to all government users for incidents, service requests, and other service management activities across a Tiers I through III support model for DoD Enterprise services.

 Information and Ticket Exchange integrates processes and the flow of information across Tiers I, II, and III entities provides seamless transitions between help desk elements and an enhanced end-user experience.
-The unified ticketing workflow will also provide quality assurance metrics and situational awareness to service providers, cyber security, and various operations centers.
-We will enable knowledge sharing between service Tiers, Service Owners, and Stakeholders.
 The OneDesk will share scripted tactics, techniques, and procedures, frequently asked questions, known errors, and other knowledge between all help desk components to improve effectiveness of the help desk function and government enterprise services.
 Sharing knowledge between Tiers will build experience and enhance the effectiveness of each level, ultimately leading to fewer escalations over time.

 Help Desk Service Orders.